ualib/agda-algebras/README.md

 (Note that a "pull request" is called a "merge request" on the gitlab website and in gitlab documentation.)

+The following assumes you already have a [gitlab](https://gitlab.com/) account.

-1. [Fork](https://docs.gitlab.com/ee/user/project/repository/forking_workflow.html#creating-a-fork) the ualib.gitlab.io repository which makes a copy of the repo in your own gitlab account that you now control, so, for example, you can commit and push changes to the source code in your forked copy of the repo.
+1. [Fork](https://docs.gitlab.com/ee/user/project/repository/forking_workflow.html#creating-a-fork) the ualib.gitlab.io repository.
+This makes a complete copy of the repository in your own gitlab account that you now control, so, for example, you can commit and push changes to the source code in your forked copy of the repo.

 2. [Clone](https://docs.gitlab.com/ee/gitlab-basics/start-using-git.html#clone-a-repository) your fork to make a copy of it on your local machine.